I was awakened by the sound of someone screaming.

 I was then promoted to Manager of Parent and Faculty Education for the organization and eventually became a Prevention Specialist.
 I researched several behavioral health topics and created presentations for parents, school faculty members, after school program mentors, and camp counselors.
 I have also recruited, hired, trained, and managed several Parent and Faculty Educators, who are primarily behavioral health professionals and current or former law enforcement officers.
 I’ve done numerous student/youth presentations on substance use, bullying, and a combination topic of depression, self-injury, and suicide.
 I also did several parent and faculty presentations on substance use, bullying, depression/self-injury/suicide, prescription drug misuse, and Internet safety.
 I also did TV, radio, web, and print interviews as the organization’s representative.
 I’ve done approximately 100 interviews in the last few years, including live TV appearances in New York, Boston, Dallas, Denver, and Kansas City.
 Those interviews have included the “Today” show, “Good Day New York,” “Kansas City Live,” NECN Boston, and WFAA Dallas.

 I traveled around Arizona doing speaking engagements, sharing my personal story intertwined with teachable keys to behavioral health.
 I’ve had the opportunity to share my story with students and government officials in Boston, students and parents in California, and parents in Kansas City.
 I’ve spoken to groups as small as five people and as large as 1,000.
 I’ve done as many as seven one-hour presentations back-to-back.
 I’ve had the chance to address the Pinal County Drug Court, sharing my story and thoughts on the way government and the courts view addiction.
 I’ve presented at Grand Canyon University, Arizona State University, Paradise Valley Community College, and a number of corporations, Including American Express, Cox, Intel, and Insight.
-As of June 2022, I’ve done over 600 presentations to an audience of over 100,000 people at more than 200 different venues.
+As of 2024, I’ve done over 600 presentations to an audience of over 100,000 people.
 Approximately half of my presentations have been given to youth, and the other half to adults.

 I also had the opportunity to do interviews for a historic documentary called “Hooked: Tracking Heroin’s Hold on Arizona,” which was simulcast on every TV station (and most radio stations) in Arizona on January 13th, 2015.
 Additionally, I was appointed to the Recovery and Response Subcommittee responsible for developing, staffing, and overseeing the crisis line phone bank taking calls during and after the airing of the documentary.
 I also served on the Recovery and Response Subcommittee tasked with overseeing the crisis line response for the sequel documentary called “Hooked Rx,” which aired in early 2017.